bcgov/fasstr/README.md

 </div>

-The Flow Analysis Summary Statistics Tool for R (`fasstr`) is a set of [R](http://www.r-project.org) functions to clean, summarize, analyze, trend, and visualize streamflow data.
+The Flow Analysis Summary Statistics Tool for R (‘fasstr’) is a set of [R](http://www.r-project.org) functions to clean, summarize, analyze, trend, and visualize streamflow data.
 This package summarizes continuous daily mean streamflow data into various daily, monthly, annual, and